ET Speaks From Home

 My True Ghost Story – Ang Mo Kio Flat

-Just to recap, this year, the first day of the festival will be between 29th July (1st day of the seventh month) and the last day of the seventh month on 26th August.
-Earlier this year, I published a list of don’t dos during this festival and a few years back, I wrote an article about the Chinese Hungry Ghost Festival.
-Please check out these interesting Chinese cultural posts.
+Just to recap, the Hungry Ghost Festival this year begins on 29 July, the first day of the seventh lunar month, and ends on 26 August, the final day of the month.
+Earlier this year, I also published a list of things you should avoid doing during the festival, and a few years ago I wrote an article explaining the Chinese Hungry Ghost Festival.
+Do check out those posts if you’re interested in Chinese culture and superstitions.

-My first story happened over 40 years ago and was told by my mother and sisters.
-My parents bought a brand new three bedroom HDB flat (2 bedrooms plus kitchen) at Ang Mo Kio.
+My first story took place more than 40 years ago and was told to me by my mother and sisters.
+Back then, my parents bought a brand-new three-room HDB flat in Ang Mo Kio — two bedrooms and a kitchen.

-My parents sold the flat to a young Muslim couple and according to our ex-next-door neighbour they didn’t stay there for long.
-Luckily for them, during that time, there were no restrictions.
-Nowadays you have to stay for at least 5 years before you can sell your flat.
+My parents later sold the flat to a young Muslim couple.
+According to our former next-door neighbour, they did not stay there for very long either.
+Luckily for them, there were no minimum occupancy restrictions back then.
+Nowadays, flat owners in Singapore usually need to stay at least five years before selling their property.

-Filed Under: Chinese Festivals Tagged With: ghost, Singapore, true ghost
+Filed Under: Chinese Festivals Tagged With: Ghost, Singapore

 « Tips For Creating A Beautiful Living Area In Your Home